 We visited the Ethiopian church in West Jerusalem, in the vicinity of the Russian Compound, not for religious reasons, but out of sheer admiration for the beautiful building and surroundings, and because of interest and curiosity in the long history of this institution in Israel.
 This is the spiritual home of the Ethiopian Coptic clergy.

+The Ethiopian-Orthodox church has at least since the Middle Age a community in Jerusalem.
+Over the next centuries the church had ownership over many important holy sites, which they later lost almost completely during the dominion of the Ottomans.
 This church building, called Debre Gannet, which is Amharic and means "Monastery of Paradise" is situated in Ethiopia street, in the middle of beautiful 19th century villas built with Jerusalem stone, sitting inside wonderful gardens with old tall trees.
 It was erected in 1893 by the Ethiopian emperor Johannes I. He wanted his people to have a presence in modern Jerusalem in addition to their church Deir es-Sultan adjacent to the Holy Sepulchre in the old city, near the Jaffa gate.
 The complex is circumfenced with a beautiful courtyard, adorned with olive trees and a statue of Haile Selassie.
 Around the courtyard are living quarters for the monks and some families.

 Today, the Ethiopian Church in Israel is a small community, which is headed by an archbishop.
 It consists essentially of a few dozen monks and nuns who live in the old town and near the Ethiopian Church in West Jerusalem.
 The congregation of believers and followers is constantly growing.